sjwright/zencontrol-python/README.md

 - zencontrol.io: Implementation of the raw TPI Advanced UDP packet specification;
 - zencontrol.api: Implementation of most TPI Advanced API commands and events;
 - zencontrol.interface: An opinionated abstraction layer suitable for integration into smart building control software.
 It provides methods, objects, and callbacks for managing lights, groups, profiles, buttons, motion sensors, and system variables.
-This code is still undergoing significant refinement.

-Built on top of this is an example MQTT bridge for Home Assistant.
-See [examples/mqtt_bridge.md](examples/mqtt_bridge.md).
+This library has now undergone validation in multiple environments.
+There is an extensive test suite, some of which uses [zencontrol-simulator](https://github.com/sjwright/zencontrol-simulator), a nearly feature-complete simulator of zencontrol hardware.
+A practical demonstration is [zencontrol-tpi](https://github.com/sjwright/zencontrol-tpi), a comprehensive Home Assistant integration.

 ## Requirements

 * Python 3.11 (or later)
-* Controller firmware 2.2.11 (or later)
+* Controller firmware 2.2.130 or later is strongly recommended (minimum 2.2.11 required)

 ## Install

-Refer to zencontrol-tpi project for now.
-For integrators, the library is also published on PyPI.
+This library is available on PyPI.

 ## Testing

-Integration tests start [zencontrol-simulator](https://github.com/sjwright/zencontrol-simulator) on an ephemeral local port and exercise the real UDP TPI path.
+Integration tests start [zencontrol-simulator](https://github.com/sjwright/zencontrol-simulator) on an ephemeral local port and exercise a real UDP TPI protocol path.
 Either install the simulator, or check it out as a sibling directory (`../zencontrol-simulator`); tests will pick it up automatically.
-PyYAML is a simulator dependency.
+Note that PyYAML is a simulator dependency.

 ```bash
 pip install -e ".[dev]"